-This unit study includes lessons and activities based on the book Patrick: Patron Saint of Ireland.
+Are you looking for a Saint Patrick lesson plan?
+This Saint Patrick unit study includes lessons and activities based on the book Patrick: Patron Saint of Ireland.

 Beloved children’s book author-illustrator Tomie dePaola recounts the life of Saint Patrick—from his noble birth in Britain, to his captivity in Ireland, to the visions which led him to return and found the first Christian church in Ireland.from Patrick: Patron Saint of Ireland at amazon.com

 Thanks to Suzanne Mazer Stewart for preparing this Patrick: Patron Saint of Ireland unit study.

 Here is a sample of the lessons found in this Patrick: Patron Saint of Ireland unit study:

 Find Ireland on a map.
 Locate France and England, as well.
 Ireland is an island of gently rolling rolls and wide, green valleys.
 It has an ancient and rich culture.